zdharma-continuum/zinit/README.md

 ```

 This sets plugin `psprint/zprompts` to be loaded `1` second after `zshrc`.
 Seeing
-your prompt updated at startup is like loud engine in sports car, you see the speed
+your prompt updated at startup can cause mixed reactions, for example for me it is
+nice to quickly see raw prompt and observe how `wait''` does its job, but who knows
+I might resign from this one day.

-happening :) Exclamation mark causes Zplugin to reset-prompt after loading plugin.
+The exclamation mark causes Zplugin to reset-prompt after loading plugin.
+The same
-The same with Prezto prompts:
+with Prezto prompts:

 ```SystemVerilog
 zplg ice svn silent wait'!1' atload'prompt smiley'